lakefox/t2mp3/README.md

 npm install t2mp3 -g .
 ```

+## Seting up Google TTS
+This project uses google's tts api which needs some setting up before hand.
+Please follow [this guide](https://cloud.google.com/text-to-speech/docs/quickstart-client-libraries) and do steps 1-5 only.
+All the rest will be done automatically.

 ## Usage

 There are three different mode of t2mp3 (text, ssml, and url).
 Text and SSML modes will read a .txt or .ssml file respectively, and output a mp3 file in the current directory.
 URL mode will go to the website and parse just the main text from the article (like instapaper) and output a mp3 with that content.
 When using t2mp3 all you have to do is run t2mp3 in the terminal with what mode you want as a argument, like below.